Wertolebus/sb/README.md

 ﻿# SimpleBuilder
-Simple builder is simple python library which I made for myself to provide simple building operations *(and not use .sh/.bat files)*.
+**SimpleBuilder** is simple python library which I made for myself to provide simple building operations *(and not use .sh/.bat files)*.

 # Installation
 ```bash